Yokohama Rubber Company: Motorsports

 Yokohama is the official tire supplier of the Super Formula Championship since 2016.
+In the Japanese Super GT, it supplies the Bandoh GT500 team and several GT300 teams.
+The company makes D1 Grand Prix and Formula Drift Japan tires for Daigo Saito among other drivers.
 It was the official tire supplier of the Macau Grand Prix Formula 3 race from 1983 until 2019, with an exception in 2016, when Pirelli was chosen for the tire supplier that year.

 The company was the supplier of the World Touring Car Championship and World Touring Car Cup from 2006 until 2019.
+It currently supplies tires to 24 Hours of Nürburgring and Nürburgring Langstrecken Series competitors, including BMW and Ford factory-supported teams.

 In the United States, Yokohama was a tire supplier in the American Le Mans Series, including PTG (from 2005 to 2009) and Alex Job Racing.
-It was the official tire supplier of the IMSA GT3 Cup Challenge.
-It has also participated in Red Line Time Attack, Nitro Rallycross and Stadium Super Trucks.
+It was the official tire supplier of the IMSA GT3 Cup Challenge, and continues that role in the Porsche Sprint Challenge North America.

+Yokohama has been a tire supplier of Subaru Motorsports USA and of Pikes Peak International Hill Climb competitors such as Robb Holland, Billy Johnson and Daijiro Yoshihara.
+It has also participated in Redline Time Attack, Nitro Rallycross and Stadium Super Trucks.
+The company is a sponsor and supplier of North American desert competitions including the Championship Off-Road, Best in the Desert, Unlimited Off-Road Racing and Mexican 1000.

-In September 2025, Yokohama was announced as the official tire supplier for the FIA Extreme H World Cup and will use a prototype tire based on the GEOLANDAR X-AT.
+In September 2025, Yokohama was announced as the official tire supplier for the FIA Extreme H World Cup and will use a prototype tire based on the Geolandar X-AT.

 Sponsorship

 From 2015 to 2020, Yokohama was the main sponsor of Premier League football club Chelsea.
 Yokohama also sponsors the NBA teams the Boston Celtics and the San Antonio Spurs.